 TGaz Editor: Modify the text in P68L15-17

 The EDMG OFDM Ranging Supported subfield is set to 1 to indicate that the EDMG STA is capable of performing range measurement based on FTM using EDMG OFDM PPDUs.
 This subfield is set to 0 otherwise.
+This field is reserved if the Maximum OFDM MCS subfield of the Supported MCS field is set to 0. (#3916)